Oleggdl/rsschool-cv/cv.md

 ## About me:

 I am 20 years old.
 I am from Belarus.
 I want to work EPAM.
+I am fond of programming, layout.
+My priorities is acquisition of skills in the field of web development.

 ## Skills:

 - HTML
 - CSS
 - JavaScript
+- Git
+- MySQL

 ## Work experience: